Nebulanomi/aks-training/README.md

 2) Create a dedicated resource group for the labs in the portal or the CLI:

-   - All resources will be housed here:
+   - All resources will be housed here.

    ```
    az group create \